bajosoto/chill-clock/README.md

 <img src="images/chill.png" width="800">

 ## What is this all about?
 Chill-o-clock looks like a standard clock, except it doesn't really tell time!
 By default, it displays CHILL on the screen.
-However, it connects to your local WiFi network and can be controlled via Alexa.
+However, it connects to your local WiFi network and can be controlled via Alexa and Telegram.
 The only configuration it needs is your WiFi credentials, which are managed from a smartphone or another device.
 It acquires the local time automatically through an NTP client.

 <img src="images/clock.png" width="800">